Phishing is a cyber attack used to fetch personal information, data or passwords by sending emails with malicious links or attachments.

 - It is imperative to be aware of proper browsing techniques.
 This helps you in suspecting malware or malicious links and attachments thus preventing you from becoming a victim.

-Phishing is a major concern for individuals as well as organisations.
+Phishing is a major concern for individuals as well as organizations.
 Cyber security courses catering to Phishing and Whaling are in high demand and provide lucrative job offers.
 These courses can also be pursued to protect personal systems or information.
 Among others, CISSP and CEH certification courses are the best that one can opt for.